davideloba/daliMaster/README.md

 # daliMaster

-This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](www.ebay.d) shield, with buit-in DALI bus supply system. b:boom::boom:m!
+This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](www.ebay.d) shield, with buit-in DALI bus power supply system. b:boom::boom:m!

 ## Description